1) What is the average time of a trademark registration process until registration is granted?

 4) What is the purpose of the Trademark Classification and which Classification is currently adopted in Brazil?

-Until December 1999 Brazil adopted its own trademark classification and exclusive for registrations in Brazil, which we will renamed as “Classificação BR” or “Classe BR”.
+Until December 1999 Brazil adopted its own trademark classification and exclusive for registrations in Brazil, which we will rename as “Classificação BR” or “Classe BR”.
 Since January 3, 2000, Brazil has adopted the International Classification of Trademarks (NCL), established by the Nice Convention, which has been adopted for many years by the great majority of countries, including countries in South America, Central America, North America, Europe and some countries in Asia and Africa.

 5) What is a 3D trademark?